codemanyak/Turtleizer_CPP/README.md

   - `Z`:  **Zoom to the bounds** → Zooms out (or in) such that the entire reachable drawing fills the Turtleizer canvas (unless zoom factor limits would be exceded);
 - Visibility
   - `A`:  **Make all drawing visible** → Transforms the drawing such that parts of the drawing with negative turtle coordinates get visible, i.e. become reachable for zooming and scrolling;
-  - `O`:  **Show axes of coordinates** → If enabled, a cross of dashed lines will be drawn through the turtl coordinate origin (only visible if drawing parts in negative quadrants were made visible, see 'A' above);
+  - `O`:  **Show axes of coordinates** → If enabled, a cross of dashed lines will be drawn through the turtle coordinate origin (only visible if drawing parts in negative quadrants were made visible, see `A` above);
   - `T`:  **Show turtle** → Toggles the visibility of the standard turtle (corresponds to turtle commands `hideTurtle()` and `showTurtle()`, respectively);
   - `B`:  **Set background colour ...** → Opens a colour dialog allowing to change the turtle canvas background (corresponds to turtle command `setBackground(r,g,b)`);
   - `S`:  **Show statusbar** → Shows/hides the statusbar (to hide it may accelerate drawing and enlarges the scroll viewport);